MileHacker Logo

 Budgeting & Costs

 Sedona caters to various budgets, from frugal to luxurious.
-The United States Dollar (USD or $) is the official currency.
+The United States Dollar (USD or $) the country's currency is.
 ATMs are widely available throughout Sedona.
 Credit cards find acceptance almost everywhere.
-A good practice involves notifying your bank and credit card companies of your travel plans.
+A good practice involves notifying your financial institutions of your travel plans.

 Estimated Daily Costs